-Results of grid point measurements made by BNI are presented in the confirmatory report (Ref.
-4).
-Eleven pressurized ionization chamber (PIC) readings were taken at this property by BNI.
-The results and the locations of these readings are presented in Table 3.
-Gamma exposure rates at 1 m above ground surface ranged from 8 to 11 $\mu$ R/h (microroentgens\ per hour) and averaged 10 $\mu$ R/h.
+One pressurized ionization chamber (PIC) reading was taken at this property by BNI.
+The result and the location of the reading are presented in Table 3.
+Gamma exposure rate at 1 m above ground was $11 \ \mu$ R/h (microroentgens\ per hour).